Credit Suisse: How did it get to crisis point? - CDE News - The Dispatch

 In January 2022, Antonio Horta-Osorio resigned as chairman for breaching COVID-19 rules, just eight months after he was hired to fix the ailing bank.

-An unsubstantiated rumour on an impending failure of the bank in the autumn sent customers fleeing.

-Credit Suisse confirmed last month that clients had pulled 110 billion Swiss francs of funds in the fourth quarter while the bank suffered its biggest annual loss of 7.29 billion Swiss francs since the financial crisis.
+Credit Suisse confirmed in February that clients had pulled 110 billion Swiss francs ($119 billion) of funds in the fourth quarter while the bank suffered its biggest annual loss of 7.29 billion Swiss francs since the financial crisis.
 In December, Credit Suisse had tapped investors for 4 billion Swiss francs.

 On Wednesday, Saudi National Bank 1180.SE, the bank’s top backer, told reporters it could not give more money to the bank as it was constrained by regulatory hurdles, while saying it was happy with the bank’s turnaround plan.